ido90/AyalonRoad/README.md

 |  |  |  |  |  |  |  |
 |  |  |  |  |  |  |  |

+#### TODO
+- detection: only look for vehicle classes; remove too large boxes; add small boxes?; generate labeled data and find out how to train more?; use SSD or faster-RCNN instead of YOLO?
+- whole frames: detect (automatically or manually) the edges of the road/zone-of-interest, and either manage to only look at bounding boxes in this zone, or simply set the rest of the image to black.
+- filtering: automatically achieved by only look at part of the frame.

 #### Tracking
 [Objectdetecttrack](https://github.com/cfotache/pytorch_objectdetecttrack) package uses YOLO for detection and [SORT (Simple Online and Realtime Tracking)](https://github.com/abewley/sort) package for tracking.
 SORT calculates the IOU (Intersection Over Union) between previously detected objects and objects in current frame, associates objects using [Hungarian-algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm)-based [linear assignment](https://kite.com/python/docs/sklearn.utils.linear_assignment_.linear_assignment), and requires `IOU>=30%` to confirm the association of each pair.